Richard M. Glickman, L.L.D. (Hon)

 Vice President, Clinical Operations

-Rashieda has over 20 years of industry experience in the strategic planning and delivery of successful global clinical programs and extensive experience in building and leading high performing global teams.
-Most recently, she served as Vice President of Clinical Operations for a privately held clinical stage biopharmaceutical company, where she was responsible for leading and providing strategic direction and execution in the clinical development of their platform immunotherapeutic treatments in multiple disease indications.
-Previously, Rashieda was based in Zurich, Switzerland as Vice President and Head of Global Clinical Operations at Vifor Pharma where she retained overall accountability for the execution and delivery of the company’s global clinical programs.
-She also held the position of Vice President of Clinical Operations at Aspreva Pharmaceuticals in New Jersey and was responsible for the integration of the global clinical operations department post acquisition by Swiss-based Vifor Pharmaceuticals.
+Rashieda has over 25 years of pharmaceutical and biotech industry experience specializing in strategic planning and delivery of global clinical development programs.
+During this time, she has built and led a number of high performing teams to success.
+Rashieda has held the roles of Vice President of Clinical Operations for a privately held clinical stage biopharmaceutical company, responsible for strategy and leadership in the clinical development of their platform immunotherapeutic treatments as well as Vice President and Head of Global Clinical Operations at Vifor Pharma, based in Zurich, Switzerland, where she retained overall accountability for the execution and delivery of the company’s global development programs.
+Previously, she held the position of Vice President of Clinical Operations at Aspreva Pharmaceuticals in New Jersey and was responsible for the successful transition and integration of the global clinical department post acquisition.
 Earlier in her career, Rashieda served in increasingly senior positions at major pharmaceutical companies including Novartis, GSK, and Organon.
+In her role at Aurinia, Rashieda leads the company’s clinical programs.

 Vice President, Public Affairs